vfp9/intl/readme.md

 COPY TO creates a new file from the contents of the currently selected table.

-**Internationalization Gotcha**: `AS nCodePage` specifies the code page for the new file.
-VFP copies the contents of the currently selected table and, as it copies the data, automatically converts the data to the code page you specify for the new table or file.
-If possible, VFP marks the newly created table or file with the code page you specify.
-If you omit `AS nCodePage`, the newly created table or file is converted to the current VFP code page.
+**Internationalization Gotcha**: `AS nCodePage` specifies the 代码页 for the new file.
+VFP copies the contents of the currently selected table and, as it copies the data, automatically converts the data to the 代码页 you specify for the new table or file.
+If possible, VFP marks the newly created table or file with the 代码页 you specify.
+If you omit `AS nCodePage`, the newly created table or file is converted to the current VFP 代码页.

 ----